Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 Training loop under the hood
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Under the hood, lightning does (in high-level pseudocode):
+Under the hood, lightning does the following (in high-level pseudocode):

 .. code-block:: python